 Direction Vector

-Left (-1.0, 0.0)
+Left -1, 0

-Right (1.0, 0.0)
+Right +1,0

-Up (0.0, -1.0)
+Up 0, -1

-Down (0.0, 1.0)
+Down 0, 1

 In addition to horizontal and vertical movement, we want the user to be able to move diagonally by pressing two keys at the same time.
 For example, if the Up and Right keys are pressed, the sprite should move diagonally toward the top right of the screen.
 We can create this diagonal vector by adding two of the simple vectors.
-If we add Up (0.0, -1.0) and Right (1.0, 0,0), we get (1.0, -1.0), which points up and right, but we can't use this as a heading vector since it is no longer a unit vector (length 1).
+If we add Up (0.0, -1.0) and Right (1.0, 0,0), we get (1.0, -1.0), which points up and right, but we can't use this as a heading vector because it is no longer a unit vector (length 1).
 If we were to use it as a heading vector, we would find that our sprite moves faster diagonally than it does either vertically or horizontally, which is not that useful.